When did your interest in fish begin?

 What changes have you seen since you first visited those river systems?

-The crystal-clear waters in the mountain streams of the Western Ghats had fish species hundred times more beautiful than the goldfish I kept in my tank, but their habitats were being quickly threatened in the race for development.
-Very few rivers of the Western Ghats are now free flowing, majority of them being dammed for irrigation and hydropower.
-Alien Invasive Species have colonized habitats from headwater streams to the estuaries with species such as Amazonian Sucker Catfish and African Catfish now dominating many water bodies and resulting in severe declines of native species.
+The crystal-clear waters in the mountain streams of the Western Ghats had fish species a hundred times more beautiful than the goldfish I kept in my tank, but their habitats were being quickly threatened in the race for development.
+Very few rivers of the Western Ghats are now free flowing, with the majority of them being dammed for irrigation and hydropower.
+Alien Invasive Species have colonised habitats from headwater streams to the estuaries with species such as Amazonian Sucker Catfish and African Catfish now dominating many water bodies and resulting in severe declines of native species.
 Clearly, we have lost more than 50% of critical freshwater habitats of Western Ghats, and have no idea how many silent extinctions have taken place!

 Why do freshwater fish need our help?